anushagupta877-hash/learning-github/README.md

-# Learning GitHub

-This is my first repository while exploring how GitHub works.

-Currently learning:
-- How repositories work
-- How to edit files
-- Basic version control concepts

-More projects coming soon!
+# Python Mini Projects

+A collection of simple command-line Python applications built to practice core programming concepts and problem-solving.
+These projects focus on implementing fundamental logic using Python while building small, functional tools.

+---

+## Projects

-# Student Task Manager (Python)
+### 📋 Student Task Manager

-This is a simple Python project that allows users to manage tasks from the terminal.
+A terminal-based task management application that allows users to organize and manage their daily tasks.

-Features:
+**Features**
-- Add tasks
+- Add new tasks
-- View tasks
+- View all existing tasks
-- Remove tasks
+- Remove completed or unwanted tasks

-Concepts used:
-- Python lists
-- loops
+**Concepts Used**
+- Lists for task storage
+- Loops for continuous interaction
-- conditional statements
+- Conditional statements for user choices
-- user input
+- User input handling

-This project was built while learning Python and exploring GitHub.
+This project demonstrates how basic data structures and control flow can be used to build an interactive command-line application.

+---

-## Password Generator (Python)
+### 🔐 Password Generator

-A simple Python program that generates a random password based on the length entered by the user.
+A Python-based tool that generates secure random passwords based on the length specified by the user.

+**Features**
+- User-defined password length
+- Random generation of secure characters
+- Combination of letters, numbers, and symbols

+**Concepts Used**
+- `random` module for generating random characters
+- `string` module for character sets
+- Loops for password construction
+- User input processing

+This project highlights how Python’s built-in modules can be used to generate strong passwords programmatically.

+---

+## Tech Stack

+- Python
+- Command Line Interface (CLI)

+---

+## Purpose

+The goal of this repository is to practice implementing small Python applications while strengthening programming fundamentals such as logic building, control flow, and modular thinking.

 Concepts used:
 - random module